 Ulises Toirac is a popular Cuban actor, comedian, screenwriter, and director of theater and television.
-He is the creator of characters in Creole humor such as Juan Marchante (Chivichana), Matute and Yudmila, among many others.
+He is the creator of characters in Cuban humor such as Juan Marchante (Chivichana), Matute and Yudmila, among many others.

 Ulises Toirac Abelenda was born on June 29, 1963.
 He graduated with a degree in Electrical Engineering from the José Antonio Echeverría Technological University of Havana (CUJAE) in 1986.
-However, his professional work has been in the cultural field.
+However, his professional career has been in the cultural field.

 Ulises Toirac is a member of the Union of Writers and Artists of Cuba.
 Throughout his artistic career, he has received significant awards that affirm his popularity in Cuba, as well as distinctions such as the Order for National Culture (2004).